cmakelib/cmakelib-component-cmdef/doc/PackageChain.md

 ### CMDEF_PACKAGE

-Configure packaging of the target.
+Configure the packaging of the target.
-The packaging creates `<target>Config.cmake`, `<target>ConfigVersion.cmake`, `cpack` then puts everything into an archive.
+The packaging creates `<target>Config.cmake` and `<target>ConfigVersion.cmake` files.
+Calling `cpack` then puts everything into an archive.

-The generated files are needed for finding the package using `FIND_PACKAGE` command, it includes all installed **CMDEF** targets into the package.
+The generated files are needed for finding the package using `FIND_PACKAGE` command.
+It includes all installed **CMDEF** targets into the package.

 #### Example